Convergence rates for loop-erased random walk and other Loewner curves: Loop-erased random walk and SLE

-\subsection{Convergence Rate for the LERW Path}
+\subsection{Convergence rate for the LERW path}

-Lawler, Schramm, and Werner proved in \cite{LSW} that, as $n \to \infty$, the image of the time-reversal of LERW path in $\DD$, $\psi_n\left( \mathcal{L}\{ S^R \} \right)$, traced from $\partial D$ towards $0$, converges weakly with respect to a natural metric on curves modulo increasing reparameterization towards the radial SLE$_2$ path started uniformly on $\partial D$.
+Lawler, Schramm and Werner proved in \cite{LSW} that, as $n \to\infty$, the image of the time-reversed LERW path in~$\mathbb{D}$, $\psi_n ( \mathcal {L}\{ S^R \} )$, traced from $\partial D$ toward $0$, converges weakly with respect to a natural metric on curves modulo increasing reparameterization toward the radial SLE$_2$ path started uniformly on $\partial D$.
 (See Theorem~3.9 of \cite{LSW} for a precise statement.)
-The goal of this section is to prove Theorem~\ref{lerw-thm}, which is can be viewed as a quantitative version of Theorem~3.9 of \cite{LSW}.
+The goal of this section is to prove Theorem~\ref{lerw-thm}, which can be viewed as a quantitative version of Theorem~3.9 of \cite{LSW}.